learning-dev/AMA_answers/answers.md

  - **3NF**
  - **Boyce-Codd NF**

+### What Cross Join in SQL?
+- In SQL, the **CROSS JOIN** is used to combine each row of the first table with each row of the second table.
+It is also known as the **Cartesian join** since it returns the Cartesian product of the sets of rows from the joined tables.

+### What schema (in databases)?
+**Schema** is the blueprint of the database.

+- A database schema represents the **logical configuration of all or part of a relational database.**

+- It can exist both as a **visual representation** and as a **set of formulas known as integrity constraints** that govern a database.

 ### What are Self invoking function (in javascript)?
 - A **self-invoking** (also called self-executing) function is a **nameless (anonymous)** function that is **invoked immediately after its definition.**